 Essentially, the calculation divides the square footage of your neighbour’s garden by the length of your hedge.

 Then there’s an additional step to take into account which way the hedge faces.
-A hedge on your southern boundary affects your light more than one on your northern boundary, for example.
+A hedge on a southern boundary affects light more than one on a northern boundary, for example.
 There’s also an extra calculation if the hedge affects any windows.

 You could be allowed three or four metres of hedge before a council would consider it too high.